miriamcoccia/stereotype-detector/README.md

 - You pick a model: GPT, Gemma3 (via Nebius), or Claude.
 - You pick which traits to check (e.g. "cultural sensitivity", "power dynamics", "fairness and justice" — 19 total).
 - The app sends the image + questions to the LLM.
-- The LLM's answer is validated against a strict schema (Pydantic) — no malformed output.
+- The LLM's answer is validated against a strict schema (Pydantic)
 - Results show as cards: ✅ pass or ⚠️ flagged, with the model's reasoning.

 ---